UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 If you are using SURF Research Cloud, you will need to use Nginx.

 #### Installation Apache

+Note that different Linux editions use different paths.
+In the steps below, path names from OpenSUSE Leap are used.
+Please adapt them to you own Linux edition:
+* OpenSUSE Leap: `apache2` and /etc/apache2/vhosts.d
+* Ubuntu: `apache2` and /etc/apache/sites-available
+* Fedora: `httpd` and /etc/httpd/conf.d

 *Using Apache, WSGI, and ASGI will expose Ricgraph Explorer, the Ricgraph REST API, and Ricgraph data to the outside world.*